X-I-A/xia-tutorial-api-01-02/Readme.md

 * `field_map` defines the field mapping: `PurchaseOrder`.`customer` = `Customer`.`id`

 It is possible to add multiple field map.
 The result could also be a list.
 Check [technical document]((https://develop.x-i-a.com/docs/xia-engine/stable/_autosummary/xia_engine.fields.ExternalField.html#xia_engine.fields.ExternalField)) for more details.

-### Modifications:

-Here are the modifications we have made to Tutorial 01.

-* models/purchase_order.py:
-    * Adding Customer data model
-    * Adding dependency of email field (also need to add dependency in `requirements-xia.txt`)
-* config.py
-    * Adding new mapping `"customer": Customer` to `RESOURCE_MAPPING`

-Yes, that is all

 ### Lazy Load